-The total combustible material in NATO and Warsaw Pact was estimated to be 6700-13,500 trillion grams (Tg) [45].
-The normal distribution used here has a 95% credible interval of this range, but scaled by 1% growth per year over the 25 intervening years.
-The population growth in developed countries has been about 0.6% per year [44], but there would likely be some increase in fuel per capita, especially in polymers which produce more smoke upon burning.
+The total combustible material in NATO and Warsaw Pact was estimated to be 6,700 to 13,500 trillion grams (Tg) (Turco et al., 1990).
+The normal distribution used here has a 95 percent credible interval of this range, but scaled by 1 percent growth per year over the 25 intervening years.
+The population growth in developed countries has been about 0.6 percent per year (Toon et al., 2007), but there would likely be some increase in fuel per capita, especially in polymers which produce more smoke upon burning.
 A variable is introduced of the percent of NATO and Warsaw Pact countries weighted by combustible material that are involved in the nuclear exchange.
-It is conceivable that even more countries could be involved than this, so the 95% credible interval goes from 40% to 130%, roughly representing just U.S. and Russia all the way to all nuclear weapons states.
-This is accomplished with a normal distribution with a mean of 0.8, a standard deviation of 0.25, and truncated to a minimum and maximum of 0.33 and 1.5, respectively (see Fig. 3).
+It is conceivable that even more countries could be involved than this, so the 95 percent credible interval goes from 40 percent to 130 percent, roughly representing just U.S. and Russia all the way to all nuclear weapons states.
+This is accomplished with a normal distribution with a mean of 0.8, a standard deviation of 0.25, and truncated to a minimum and maximum of 0.33 and 1.5, respectively (see Fig. 2).
 This represents that a U.S.-Russia only war is more likely than a war involving all nuclear weapons states.